Philippines Contemporary Artists

 Rodel Tapaya was born in 1980 in Montalban, near Manila, Philippines.
 After winning an international painting competition, he went on to receive the prestigious Top Prize at the Nokia Art Awards, which allowed him to study drawing and painting at Parsons School of Design in New York and the University of Helsinki in Finland.
 He completed his studies at the College of Fine Art at the University of the Philippines from which he graduated.
 In 2011, he won the Signature Art Prize awarded by the Asia-Pacific Breweries Foundation and the Singapore Art Museum, an achievement for a Filipino artist.
 He lives and works in Bulacan, Philippines.

-Rodel Tapaya mixes folk tales and contemporary reality.
-He studies the world through the prism of folk tales, legends, Filipino mythologies and pre-colonial research.
-He creates whimsical montages of his characters, mainly gods and fairies, which he transforms into ghosts that haunt a civilization where they dominate but do not fully belong.
-He mixes modern and traditional forms of painting and his works are always very colorful.
-The artist uses media such as acrylic on canvas, under glass painting, diorama and drawing.
+Rodel Tapaya blends folk tales with contemporary reality.
+He studies the world through the prism of folk tales, legends, Philippine mythologies and pre-colonial research.
+He creates whimsical montages of his characters, mainly gods and fairies, whom he transforms into ghosts haunting a civilization where they dominate but to which they do not fully belong.
+He mixes modern and traditional forms of painting, and his works are always highly colorful.
+The artist uses media such as acrylic on canvas, coasters, dioramas and drawings.

-Rodel Tapaya's painting often evokes the paintings of Hieronymus Bosch and some other narrative painters.
-But he demonstrates a unique style mainly due to the peculiarity of Philippine folk literature.
-In an interview with the Philippine Daily Inquirer after winning the Signature Art Prize in 2011, Rodel Tapaya explained that he has always considered "narrative painting" as his strong point and that he has always sought to tell moral stories in his paintings.
+Rodel Tapaya's paintings often evoke those of Hieronymus Bosch and other narrative painters.
+But Tapaya's style is unique, mainly because of the particularity of Philippine popular literature.
+In an interview with the Philippine Daily Inquirer after winning the Signature Art Prize in 2011, Rodel Tapaya explained that he had always considered “narrative painting” to be his forte, and that he had always sought to tell moral stories in his paintings.

-In one of his large acrylic paintings on canvas titled, "Like a bird that leaves its nest is a man who leaves his home," Rodel Tapaya questions the theme of flee and connects it to ideas of self-assertion.
-He discusses moving away from comfort zones to areas of courage in order to achieve certain goals in life.
+In one of his large acrylic-on-canvas paintings (2013) entitled, “Like a bird that leaves its nest is a man who leaves his home”, Rodel Tapaya questions the theme of flight and links it to ideas of self-assertion.
+He talks about moving away from zones of comfort towards zones of courage in order to achieve certain goals in life.

 EXHIBITIONS